Orckestra/orc-scripts/docs/scripts.md

 ## `build`

+Parameters:

+- `--watch`: Starts watch mode, which will rebuild individual files when changed

 Runs the build process, creating the distribution files for the package.
 This is typically used for preparing a release.
 Adding the `--watch` option starts a watch for file changes, rebuilding when a source file changes.
 This is useful for developing in a linked library.
 For web apps, this will use Webpack, for libraries, it uses Babel.
 Expects to have `prep` (above) run before it.

 ## `buildDep`